EvasiveXkiller/SoundWave/README.md

 If the music stops playing there is a `fix` command that will attempt to fix it.
 Please see below for more info

 ### Soundwave v3.4
+- Slash Commands are now implemented!
 - Prefix can now be changed!
 Use `=prefix` to change.
 More below
 - Soundwave now streams up to 320kbps, if the source origin can handle it.

+Stuff that is fixed
+- moverange command throwing error

 View more at [changelog](#changelog)